 The TROSA community relies on its members, both staff and those in the program, as key agents of change.
 These change agents influence individual attitudes, perceptions, and behaviors associated with drug use.
 Our motto, “Each One, Teach One,” reflects the importance of peer support in our program and the community’s vital role in achieving and maintaining recovery.
 Services are provided by licensed and certified treatment professionals, program graduates, peer leaders, and trained peer support specialists.
-[Pictured above: TROSA’s Counseling staff, led by Lead Clinical Counselor Lisa Finlay (second from left)]
+[Pictured above: TROSA’s Counseling staff, led by Clinical Services Director Lisa Finlay (second from left)]

 TROSA residents participate in experiential vocational training through their Community Assignments.
 Community Assignments, a cornerstone of TROSA, help mimic a successful life outside of TROSA: waking each morning with a purpose and a role to fill.
 During their Community Assignment, residents not only learn vocational training skills, but they also learn life skills such as communications and time management, how to work as part of a team, and how to contribute to the overall community.
 Residents will learn specific life and vocational skills by participating in various departments throughout our campus, including our social enterprises.
 Community assignments boost individual confidence and self esteem; foster a sense of community and shared responsibility for personal and group success; and prepare people for success beyond TROSA’s campus.